Alalalalaki/UT-EH-reading/Advance_EH_selection.md

 Arthur, W. B. (1989).
 [Competing technologies, increasing returns, and lock-in by historical events](http://www.jstor.org/stable/pdf/2234208.pdf).
 The economic journal, 99(394), 116-131.

 Crafts, N. F. (1996).
-[The first industrial revolution: A guided tour for growth economists.](https://www.jstor.org/stable/pdf/2118122.pdf) The American Economic Review, 197-201.
+[The first industrial revolution: A guided tour for growth economists.](https://www.jstor.org/stable/pdf/2118122.pdf) *The American Economic Review*, 197-201.

 David, P. A. (2001).
 [Path dependence, its critics and the quest for ‘historical economics’](file:///Users/alalalalaki/Desktop/Institution%20&%20EH/path%20dependence/Path%20dependence%20its%20critics%20and%20the%20quest%20for%20'historical%20economics'%20PA%20David%20Evolution%20and%20path%20dependence%20in%20economic%20ideas%202001.pdf).
 Evolution and path dependence in economic ideas: Past and present, 15, 40.